Without the Aid of a Safety Net

 Without the Aid of a Safety Net is the first live album by the Scottish band Big Country, released in 1994.
 It contains a portion of the tracks from a concert at The Barrowland Ballroom, Glasgow, and was recorded on 29 December 1993.
 The full concert was released in 2005, labelled as 2CD Expanded Edition: The Complete Concert.
 This version features eight tracks not on the original release.

 In June 1994, the album peaked at No. 35 in the UK Albums Chart.

+Critical reception

+Upon its release, NME remarked, "Unfortunately for Big Country, 1983 is now a very long time ago – not that you'd guess it from this authentically sweaty live greatest hits set.
+'Wonderland' and 'Chance' are as sturdily anthemic as ever, but this is strictly for those lad(d)ies who already love their Big Country."